catenax-ng/catena-x-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 parallel build pipeline to publish the cherry-picked artifacts of EDC (and potentially others).
 With the approach presented here, cherry-picking is still an option, but there are easier alternatives to it.

-Every release version published by product-edc must be reproducible at any time.
+Every release version published by tractusx-edc must be reproducible at any time.

 ## Approach